 Notes

-- If you can't find Pav Bhaji Masala, use an equal amount of garam masala instead.
+- If you can't find Pav Bhaji Masala, skip it or use half the quantity of garam masala instead.

 - Always add the cilantro at the end to preserve the fresh flavor and bright green color.